-6 One of the amendments effected by P.L.
-108-189 is the change in the name of the act from Soldiers' and Sailors' Civil Relief Act (SSCRA) to Servicemembers Civil Relief Act (SCRA).
-The name of the act was changed to the more inclusive SCRA "because soldiers, sailors, marines and airmen are collectively referred to as "servicemembers" in other statutes" (H.Rept.
-108-89, at 35 (April 30, 2003)).
-Therefore, all of the historical and legal background of this act makes reference to SSCRA instead of SCRA.
-This report will use the current name of the act, SCRA, when making reference to any historical or legal background information.
+&lt;sup>3 One of the amendments effected by P.L.
+108-189 is the change in the name of the Act from Soldiers' and Sailors' Civil Relief Act (SSCRA) to Servicemembers Civil Relief Act (SCRA).
+Therefore, all of the historical and legal background of this Act makes reference to SSCRA instead of SCRA.
+This report will use the current name of the Act, SCRA, when making reference to any historical or legal background information.

-7 Dameron v.
+&lt;sup>4 Dameron v.
 Brodhead, 345 U.S. 322 (1953).